Essential Course Information

 If you are interested in healthcare innovation and entrepreneurship, this is a great opportunity to experiment with brainstorming a new solution to a proven clinical need.
 Teams following this methodology have previously formed companies and successfully secured funding.

 Our focus is to create multi-disciplinary teams to provide the best learning experience for everyone.
-We welcome all disciplines and schools across Harvard and the Boston community to participate, but you must be enrolled or have completed a graduate level program or above (MBA, Post doc, Phd, MD candidate, graduate level engineering program, design programs, etc).
+We welcome students across Harvard (MBA, Post doc, Phd, MD candidate, graduate level engineering program, design programs, etc.), and all staff, researchers, and care providers from our affilitated hospitals to join the course!

 When and Where